 Hepatitis C is a severe condition that can damage the liver and lead to various liver conditions, including cirrhosis, liver failure, and cancer.
 Despite this, most persons with hepatitis C are unaware that they are afflicted.
 Infection with the hepatitis C virus, which affects an estimated 3.9 million people in the United States, is much more common now but a preventable cause of liver cancer.
 There is much disinformation about Hepatitis C, and the public opinion is quite negative.
 People are even hesitant to seek therapy that could save their lives because of their beliefs about the virus.

 Myth #1: I’ve never used intravenous drugs, so I’m not at risk.

 History suggests that injecting drugs or sharing injectables of illicit substances increases the risk of hepatitis C and is the most prevalent transmission mode in the world.
 Needlestick injuries and receiving contaminated blood or blood products are the most common additional means of transmission.
-Hepatitis C can also be contracted by sharing personal objects contaminated with infected blood and toothbrushes or razors or having unprotected sex with someone who has the virus.
+This virus can also be contracted by sharing personal objects contaminated with infected blood and toothbrushes or razors or having unprotected sex with someone who has the virus.
 The babies of the infected mothers are also at high risk.

 Myth #2: Hepatitis C can be spread through casual contact.

 Luckily, this virus is extremely unlikely to be transmitted through everyday tasks.
 Because hepatitis C is a blood-borne virus, you’d need to come into contact with infected blood.
 You do not need to be concerned about the virus spreading through hugging, hand-holding, sneezing, or coughing.